Rapid Shipping: Click, Shop, Receive. It's that quick!

 Large tubs

-Drill mixer attachment
+Drill mixer attachment (or strong manual stirring)

 The right tool improves mixing efficiency and helps avoid lumps and uneven texture.